-Shirley anchors the weekend morning newscasts and is a general assignment reporter during the week.
+Shirley anchors the weekend morning newscasts on NBC Connecticut Today and reports from the newsroom during the week.

 Shirley is an award-winning journalist who may be covering breaking news one moment, or filing an in-depth feature piece the next.
 She is the recipient of an Associated Press Award and is a four-time Emmy Nominee.